MaksRozhytskyi/createx/README.md

-# Createx Online School landing page
+# Createx Online School site

 HTML and CSS markup for the Createx Online School.
 Includes layout and styling for desktop browsers based on the provided design.